Access and use data in teaching

 Screenshot of the quizzes and exams tool with the statistics button selected to access quiz statistics.

-4. In the Current Quizzes table, select the Quiz you want to access statistics for.
+4. In the Quizzes table, select the Quiz you want to access statistics for.
 Click on the tabs to view:

 • User Stats – Statistics for individual users.